GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         search_term = self.request.get('search-term').lower()
         ```

     1. In a similar manner as in the `PhotosHandler`, build an ordered dictionary with thumbnail serving urls as keys and `ThumbnailReferences` as values.
-However, unlike in the `PhotosHandler`, although you query all `ThumbnailReferences` from Datastore, you should only add the thumbnails labeled with the `search-term` to the dictionary.
+However, unlike in the `PhotosHandler`, although you query all `ThumbnailReferences` from Cloud Datastore, you should only add the thumbnails labeled with the `search-term` to the dictionary.

         ```py
         references = ThumbnailReference.query().order(